BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 The passphrase chosen by the player is not directly usable as an AES key, so we need to transform it into one (`deriveAesKey`).
 Feeding some random salt to the key generator makes the transformation unique for this payload: two secrets using the same passphrase will have different keys.
 (This is probably overkill here, but that's kinda the point of the article haha).

 Then we create an AES key using the passphrase with the PBKDF2 algorithm with 600k iterations.
-Having that many iterations makes decryption attempts slower, which we want to discourage players from brute-forcing their way through the secret.
+Having that many iterations makes decryption attempts slower, discouraging players from brute-forcing their way through the secret.

-Finally we use that key and inject yet again some random noise (`iv`, for uniqueness purposes) inside the `AES-256-GCM` algorithm, and we get our encrypted payload!
+Finally, we use that key with a fresh random IV (initialization vector), which makes this encryption run unique, and feed everything to `AES-256-GCM`.
+The result is an encrypted payload that in theory can only be decrypted using the passphrase.

 You will notice I didn't define `deriveAesKey` and `bytesToBase64` so here they are: